-Here there is even a region called the “northern lights belt”.
-Located between 65 and 72 degrees north (parallel), this region has a high auroral frequency and intensity.
+Up here, there is even a region called the “northern lights belt”, an area with a high auroral frequency and intensity.
+You'll find it between the 65 and 72 degrees north (parallel).

-Here are our top destinations for aurora viewings:
+Here are the top destinations for aurora viewings:

-Iceland is an excellent winter destination to see the colourful aurora borealis.
+Iceland is an excellent winter destination to go hunting for the colourful aurora borealis.
 This stunning light show paired with the breathtaking landscape of the island will make for an incredible adventure.